-EDUC 560 Learning Behavior Characteristics of Individuals with Physical Disabilities and Mental Retardation (3) EDUC 565 Learning Behavior Characteristics of Individuals with Learning Disabilities (3) EDUC 570 Learning Behavior Characteristics of Individuals with Emotional/Behavioral Disorders (3) EDUC 635 Learning Behavior Methods of Teaching Individuals with Physical Disabilities and Mental Retardation (4) \Students may transfer up to nine semester hours of related coursework completed through Benedictine University's Teacher Inservice for DuPage Educators/TIDE program and up to six semester hours of related coursework through Benedictine University's partnership with The Connecting Link.
+EDUC 560 Learning Behavior Characteristics of Individuals with Physical Disabilities and Mental Retardation (3) EDUC 565 Learning Behavior Characteristics of Individuals with Learning Disabilities (3) EDUC 570 Learning Behavior Characteristics of Individuals with Emotional/Behavioral Disorders (3) EDUC 635 Learning Behavior Methods of Teaching Individuals with Physical Disabilities and Mental Retardation (4) \Students may transfer up to 9 semester hours of related coursework completed through Benedictine University's Teacher Inservice for DuPage Educators/TIDE program and up to 6 semester credit hours of related coursework through Benedictine University's partnership with The Connecting Link.

-Non-degree Programs The School of Education, in partnership with the National Moser Center for Adult Learning, offers three non-degree programs.
+Non-degree Programs The School of Education, in partnership with the School of Graduate, Adult and Professional Education, offers three non-degree programs.
 They are: - English as a Second Language (ESL) that leads to the ESL endorsement - Bilingual Education that leads to the Bilingual endorsement English as a Second Language (ESL endorsement) This program consists of 18 semester credit hours of coursework along with 100 clinical hours that enable licensed teachers to obtain the additional state approval needed to receive an English as a Second Language Endorsement.
 Clinical hours are embedded in each course and provide practice for teachers to work with English Language Learners.
 This program is offered in a blended adult-friendly format that combines the most effective aspects of face-to-face instruction with self-directed, internet-based learning.
-Admission requirements • Hold a valid Illinois Professor Educator's License (PEL) Curriculum EDUC 601 Cultural and Linguistic Diversity for ELLs and Bilinguals EDUC 604 Theoretical Foundations of Teaching ESL and Bilingual Education EDUC 606 Linguistics for Education EDUC 607 Methods and Materials for Teaching ESL EDUC 609 Assessment of ESL and Bilingual Students EDUC 613 Methods and Materials for Teaching Limited-English Proficient Students in Bilingual Programs Bilingual Education This program consists of 18 semester credit hours of coursework along with 100 clinical hours and passage of the Illinois language exam that enable licensed teachers to obtain the additional state approval needed to receive an endorsement in Bilingual Education.
+Admission requirements - Hold a valid Illinois Professor Educator's License (PEL) - Passage of an Illinois-Approved Test of Basic Skills Curriculum EDUC 601 Cultural and Linguistic Diversity for ELLs and Bilinguals EDUC 604 Theoretical Foundations of Teaching ESL and Bilingual Education EDUC 606 Linguistics for Education EDUC 607 Methods and Materials for Teaching ESL EDUC 609 Assessment of English as a Second Language and Bilingual Students EDUC 613 Methods and Materials for Teaching Limited-English Proficient Students in Bilingual Programs Bilingual Education This program consists of 18 semester credit hours of coursework along with 100 clinical hours and passage of the Illinois language exam that enable licensed teachers to obtain the additional state approval needed to receive an endorsement in Bilingual Education.
 Clinical hours are embedded in each course and provide practice for teachers to work with English Language Learners.
 This program is offered in a blended adult friendly format that combines the most effective aspects of face-to-face instruction with self-directed, internet-based learning.
-Admission requirements • Hold a valid Illinois Professor Educator's License (PEL) Curriculum EDUC 601 Cultural and Linguistic Diversity for ELLs and Bilinguals EDUC 604 Theoretical Foundations of Teaching ESL and Bilingual Education EDUC 606 Linguistics for Education EDUC 607 Methods and Materials for Teaching ESL EDUC 609 Assessment of ESL and Bilingual Students EDUC 613 Methods and Materials for Teaching Limited-English Proficient Students in Bilingual Programs
+Admission requirements - Hold a valid Illinois Professor Educator's License (PEL) - Passage of an Illinois-Approved Test of Basic Skills Curriculum EDUC 601 Cultural and Linguistic Diversity for ELLs and Bilinguals EDUC 604 Theoretical Foundations of Teaching ESL and Bilingual Education EDUC 606 Linguistics for Education EDUC 607 Methods and Materials for Teaching ESL EDUC 609 Assessment of ESL and Bilingual Students EDUC 613 Methods and Materials for Teaching Limited-English Proficient Students in Bilingual Programs

 Career Opportunities: State of Illinois Reports Demand for Teachers and Other School Personnel Through 2018, it is estimated that Illinois will need more than 7,500 special and 41,000 regular education teachers.
-Historically, re-entries have filled just over 40 percent of teacher vacancies each year since the peak in 2008, so Illinois districts will need to hire about 16,400 re-entries and 24,600 first-time teachers over the next four years.
+Historically, re-entries have filled a little more than 40 percent of teacher vacancies each year since the peak in 2008, so Illinois districts will need to hire about 16,400 reentries and 24,600 first-time teachers during the next four years.
 In that same time period, Illinois is expected to need about 3,500 administrators and 4,000 other educators.